 For the French Toast:

 - Slice bread into 1 inch thick slices.
-Combine egg and salt in a bowl; whisk to combine.
+Combine egg, cinnamon and salt in a bowl; whisk to combine.
 Add heavy cream and milk to the mixture, whisking to combine.
 Place a slice of bread into the bowl and allow the bread to soak up liquid for 3-4 seconds, repeat on opposite side.

 - Place bread into granola and flip to coat both sides.
 Begin cooking on a griddle or in a pan.
 Repeat this process until each slice has been coated with both mixtures.
 Cook all slices until golden on both sides.